 or call (845) 632-1281

-Part of the Wappingers Falls Historic District built in 1741 by two Dutchmen, Adolphus, and Nicholas Brewer, who settled here and built this Homestead plus several mills along the Wappingers Creek.
+Part of the Wappingers Falls Historic District built in the early 1740s by Nicholas Brower, who settled here and built this Homestead plus several mills along the Wappingers Creek.
 The Homestead was later sold to Peter Mesier, a Tory loyalist merchant from New York City.
-Beautiful Victorian details disguise the 18th c. fieldstone core of the historic Brewer-Mesier Homestead, which sits on a village green that has been a public park since 1891
+Beautiful Victorian details disguise the 18th c. fieldstone core of the historic Brower-Mesier Homestead, which sits on a village green that has been a public park since 1891.

 Architectural Views of the Homestead

 Click on the slider arrow on the right side of the Architectural Drawing of the Homestead to see additional views, or click anywhere on the picture to see it in a larger view.